Cuba, U.S. to discuss detente in wake of Trump election

-HAVANA/WASHINGTON Cuba and the United States will draw up a roadmap for deepening their detente, the Cuban government said on Tuesday, in a first meeting since the election of Donald Trump as U.S. president and the death of Cuban revolutionary Fidel Castro.
+HAVANA/WASHINGTON Cuba and the United States will draw up a roadmap for deepening their detente on Wednesday in a first meeting since the election of Donald Trump as U.S. president and the death of Cuban revolutionary Fidel Castro.

-Wednesday's fifth U.S.-Cuban bilateral commission comes at a time of increased uncertainty about the future of U.S.-Cuban relations given Trump's promise to end the detente if Cuba did not offer a better "deal."
+The fifth U.S.-Cuban bilateral commission comes at a time of increased uncertainty about the future of U.S.-Cuban relations given Trump's promise to end the detente if Cuba did not offer a better "deal."

 The administration of outgoing U.S. President Barack Obama has pressed American companies to complete additional business deals in Cuba to help further cement the president’s policy by the time Trump takes office on January 20.

-"We will define the actions that will be carried out in the coming weeks to further the process of improving relations," the Cuban foreign ministry said.
+"We will define the actions that will be carried out in the coming weeks to further the process of improving relations," the Cuban foreign ministry said on Tuesday.
 Those actions would include high-level visits and accords of cooperation in areas of mutual interest, it said.

 Communist-ruled Cuba has so far mostly stayed quiet on Trump's statements, waiting to see whether he converts his tough rhetoric into policy change.